roblanf/phypapers/README_mpa.md

 Finally, we post the new papers over the next time period, evenly spaced.

-# Set up your Power Automate Flow
+# Set up your Power Automate Flow for PubMed

 > NB I hate power automate, and you may come to hate it too.
 It's like programming without access to anything useful.
 It's worse than the lego drag and drop programming thing that my kids and I use on the iPad.